rajkumarvenkatasamy/date-time-dimension/README.md

 - As a first step, configure the application.properties with your desired values
 - For best performance, deploy the jar in the database server and execute it
-- For the ease of usage, this application gets initialized and populates the Date and Time dimension table on executing the the Spring boot jar
+- For the ease of usage, this application gets initialized and populates the Date and Time dimension tables on executing the the Spring boot jar

 ```java